O du fröhliche: Religious use and importance

 The song is used in the current German Protestant hymnal Evangelisches Gesangbuch (EG 44), in various regional editions of the German Catholic Gotteslob, in the Free Church Feiern & Loben (F&L 220) and in the Mennonite Mennonitisches Gesangbuch (MG 264).
 In the Protestant churches of Germany, the song is traditionally sung at the end of Christmas Eve services.

+Recordings

+The carol is included in the album Sinfonia di Natale by Rondò Veneziano (1995).